Method Definition

 Keep parameters at most around 2 as far as possible to keep interfaces simple.
 The order of parameters in method definition is restricted as follows:

-) - normal parameters with default value (like
+- normal parameters with default value (like a=1)

 Or you will receive an error.